Map-A-Droid/MAD-docs/installation/docker.rst

         ports:
             - "5500:5000"

-Clone the project into the MAD-docker directory: :code:`git clone https://github.com/cecpk/RocketMAD`.
+Create a new directory and download the basic config file into it: :code:`mkdir RocketMAD && cd RocketMAD && wget -O config.ini https://raw.githubusercontent.com/cecpk/RocketMAD/master/config/config.ini.example`.
 This docker-compose file will expose RocketMAD on port :code:`5500`, but the internal routing is still on port :code:`5000`, so don't change that in the config.
-Make sure to re-build the container after updating RocketMAD: :code:`docker-compose build rocket-mad`.

 PMSF
 ^^^^